AbdixDev/My-Cute-Robot-Docs/steps/takerole.md

+---
-# Take (from Role Step Category)
+description: (from Role Step Category)
+---
-This step does: This will take a role to user
+This will take a role to user

 ## Inputs
 This steps, needs some inputs to work properly when you attempt to add this step in the sketch